lydiadanas/Data-310/TusedayWeek2.md

 3. Overfit

     - What is an overfit model?

+      An overfit model is a model with higher capacity than the dataset.
     - Why is it important to address it?

+      Overfit models will not be able to generalize their predictions accurately.
     - What are four ways we have addressed it so far?
+      1. Decreasing the size/complexity of the model in general (not by weights)
+      2. L2 regularization
+      3. Dropout
+      4. Combined L2 and dropout

 4. Load and preprocess images